microsoft/onnxruntime/BUILD.md

 The OpenVINO Execution Provider can be built using the following commands:

-- Install the OpenVINO 2018 R5.0.1 release along with its dependencies from ([https://software.intel.com/en-us/openvino-toolkit](https://software.intel.com/en-us/openvino-toolkit)).
+- Currently supports and validated on two versions of OpenVINO: OpenVINO 2018 R5.0.1 and OpenVINO 2019 R1.1(Recommended).
+Install the OpenVINO release along with its dependencies from ([https://software.intel.com/en-us/openvino-toolkit](https://software.intel.com/en-us/openvino-toolkit)).

 - Install the model optimizer prerequisites for ONNX by running
 <code><openvino_install_dir>/deployment_tools/model_optimizer/install_prerequisites/install_prerequisites_onnx.sh</code>